 If you use a personal example, don't get carried away with the focus on yourself and your own life.
 Your speech topic is the purpose of the attention getter, not the other way around.
 Another pitfall in using a personal example is that it may be too personal for you to maintain your composure.
 For example, a student once started a speech about her grandmother by stating, "My grandmother died of cancer at 3:30 this morning."
 The student then proceeded to burst into uncontrollable tears.
-While this is an extreme example, we strongly recommend that you avoid any material that could get you upset while speaking.
-When speakers have an emotional breakdown during their speech, audience members stop listening to the message and become very uncomfortable.
-They may empathize with the distraught speaker, but the effectiveness has been diminished in other ways.
+While this is an extreme example, we strongly recommend that you avoid any material that could get you upset during a classroom speech.